The Radiators (Australian band): History

 By the early 1990s, the band's "boogie rock" style was outmoded and Turner noted that media referred to their fans as "mindless yobbos from the west".
 However, rock music author, James Cockington, felt "[p]art of their appeal is their refusal to change their style, so that a 1978 gig and a 1998 gig are strangely similar experiences".
 Further albums include Radiators (October 1993), Stone (September 1995), In the Roar (1997) and Smoke and Mirrors (2000).
 In 2001 veteran Australian guitarist Ted Mulry was diagnosed with terminal brain cancer and a series of tribute concerts, Gimme Ted, were organised.
 The Radiators' performance on 10 March was recorded with seven-tracks issued on a 2× DVD as Gimme Ted – The Ted Mulry Benefit Concerts by Various Artists (2003).

 The Radiators appeared in the Countdown Spectacular 2 concert series in Australia between late-August and early-September 2007.
 They sang two songs including "Comin' Home", which was issued on the associated 3× CD set, Countdown Spectacular Live – Volume Two (2007).

 According to the band's website, as of 2008, the line up of Lucas, Nichol, Parker and Turner celebrated the group's 30th anniversary and toured throughout Australia.
 In June 2009 they performed at the 31st Annual Golden Stave Charity Luncheon at Sydney's Hordern Pavilion.
 Rock music historian, Ian McFarlane described the group as "an archetypal, hard-working pub-rock band capable of delivering tightly crafted, well-executed, hard-hitting metal-pop anthems backed by a playful sense of humour.
-The band toured constantly, racking up over 2500 gigs by the early 1990s".
+The band toured constantly, racking up over 2500 gigs by the early 1990s"..

+The Radiators at the Tote Hotel, Collingwood VIC.
+21st March 2026.

 Aside from his work with The Radiators, Lucas has taught drumming since the mid-1980s including students with attention deficit hyperactivity disorder (ADHD).
 As of 2008, Callinan is a sales and marketing manager of Roland Corporation and an executive committee member of Support Act Limited; his son is Australian musician Kirin J. Callinan.
-In May 2008, Buckley was a member of country music group, The Yeehaa Boys – alongside Steve Balbi (Noiseworks) – which issued a self-titled album.
+In May 2008, Buckley was a member of country music group, The Yeehaa Boys – alongside Steve Balbi (Noiseworks) – which issued a self-titled album..
+Current guitarist Martin Cilia is known as Australia's Premier Surf Guitarist.
+He has released 10 solo albums and 2 EPs.

 In May 2025 the "Best of" album Radiology - The Complete Anthology was reissued through Possum Records.
 The album debuted on the ARIA Australian Artist chart at number 8.